 Once the smoke has cleared from a divorce, former spouses have to go about the business of raising kids together.
-With respect, trust, and, yes, a good amount of time, that relationship can be extremely rewarding.
+With respect, trust, and, yes, a good amount of time, that co-parenting relationship can be extremely rewarding.
 In a perfect world, co-parents are able to work together, setting aside their differences and prioritizing the best interests of their kids above all else.
 Such relationships often take shape.
 But there are times where a healthy collaboration between co-parents isn’t possible because an ex wife or an ex husband doesn’t compromise, constantly belittles, or exhibits other such toxic behavior.
-Co-parenting with a toxic ex can be extremely difficult.
+Co-parenting with a toxic ex or a controlling ex can be extremely difficult.

 This emotional buildup, Cramer says, can very easily create to a poisonous stew of anxiety, guilt, and the need to undo what’s been done.
 “The endless loop of bargaining leads one down a rabbit hole of regret and blame,” she notes.
 “Understanding this enables one to have compassion for their ex-spouse.”

 Compassion is important.
 And although, emotional responses are common and probably expected, there are times when the co-parenting with an ex becomes toxic and too much to handle.
 When that happens, it may be time to recalibrate their relationship.

 “When emotions are being used to diminish self-worth, distance needs to be established,” she says.
 “There comes a time when one has to say, ‘Let’s leave each other alone’.”